hxl-team/HXL2WFS/README.md

 # Quickstart

 Run HXL2WFSPusher with two arguments:

-1. The HXL data container that contains the admin units to be converted.
+* The HXL data container that contains the admin units to be converted.

-2. The address of the transactional WFS to write to.
+* The address of the transactional WFS to write to.

+Currently, the feature properties are tied to a sample WFS setup, which has a certain set of properties set up.
+These do not make a lot of sense for HXL data, so this is something that needs to be changed once the we have agreed on the properties to have on the WFS end.